 Our mission is to empower vulnerable schools, so to provide a life-changing educational opportunity for children in developing settings.

 We bring together local communities, business and academic partners in new collaborations.
 We believe every child has the right to go to school.
 So, we help to create market-based sustainable solutions & business models empowering low-cost private schools.

 The Management Team (Back Office) is based in the Nordics and is responsible for project management, marketing, financial management, and corporate partnerships.

-Chung Tsz Chung (Project Manager): Chung has spent extensive time working in 3 countries in East Africa.
+Chung Tsz Chung (COO): Chung has spent extensive time working in 3 countries in East Africa.
 Currently serving as the CFO of a Norwegian start-up (Investio), Chung brought in rich start-up experience into CIS.
 Prior to joining CIS he also co-founded a social venture in HK (WeLearn), where he built the organization from scratch and single-handedly closed sponsorship deals.
-Under CIS, Chung is mainly responsible for managing existing projects and relationship management with angels, current partners, as well as within the CIS team.
+Under CIS, Chung is mainly responsible for high-level business steering, business operation among teams, and financial management

 Jiahui Yu (Business Designer): Jiahui has an international background in change management and organizational strategy.
 In just the past few years, she has created a social project in China and practiced innovative solutions in leading industrial companies around Europe and the US.
 Jiahui joined CIS to take on a consultative role on design strategy and organizational scalability.
 With creative approach and structured imaginative work style, Jiahui is always passionate about contributing to CIS’s growth.